Insights

 The scope of enhanced payroll reporting requirements encompasses certain tax-free payments or benefits, known as ‘reportable benefits’.
 Currently, the following categories fall under this umbrella:

-1. Small Benefits Reporting
+1. Small Benefit Exemption Reporting

 This category includes vouchers or benefits provided to employees falling within the ‘small benefit exemption’ regime.
 This exemption allows for up to two small benefits annually, provided their combined value does not exceed €1,000.
+The date paid and value of the benefits must be reported to Revenue.

 2. Remote Working Daily Allowance Reporting